 The gorge consists of a 200-meter path with an elevation gain of about 60 meters.
 The visit is short, but the view of the rushing waters is splendid and exciting.
 Uneven path.

 The Colvera Gorge, near Maniago, is an easy route on a paved road along the course of the stream of the same name.
-The route leads through high limestone walls and emerald pools that the stream has carved over millennia.
+The route leads through high limestone walls and emerald pools that the stream has carved out over millennia.

 If you want to stay up-to-date via email on the latest reviews and things to visit in Friuli Venezia Giulia, sign up so you never miss a new place to discover!
 (Italian language only)